 Students, including transfers, typically apply to the School of Pharmacy in their second year at college and once accepted, continue in a professional program for another four years, first earning a B.S. in Pharmacy Studies and then a Pharm.D. upon completion of the program.
 The Pharm.D. is the required degree for admittance to the pharmacist’s licensing exam.

 Opportunities to specialize within the School of Pharmacy include:

 - Co-curricular learning tracks (Leaders, Pediatric, Pharmaceutical Sciences, and Urban Service)

 - Pharmacy-themed honors and scholar programs

-During the sixth year, you will garner real-world experience in clinical settings offered by community pharmacies, hospitals, and health care facilities affiliated with UConn – and you can undertake specialty rotations with, for example, regional pharmaceutical corporations, national associations, government agencies, or in academia.
+No matter what your selected path, UConn School of Pharmacy’s professional program provides real-world experience in clinical settings alongside class and lab education.
+Experiential education that runs concurrent to class learning takes you inside community pharmacies, hospitals, and health care facilities affiliated and on specialty rotations with regional pharmaceutical corporations, national associations, government agencies, or in academia.